soyoooooon/Lee_Soyoon_HeroukuTest/README.md

 # Heroku Test

-### developing an application the favorite product by Node.js (with Express.js), HTML, SASS and connecting with Heroku
+### Developing an application the favorite product by Node.js (with Express.js), HTML, SASS and connecting with Heroku

 ## Product